cstoeckert/iterativeWGCNA/README.md

 + NOTE: all adjacency matrix calculations are done in one block and may fail due to memory allocation issues for large gene-sets

 -s <module name>, --summarizeModule <module name>
-    generate summary info for specified module;expects full results from an iterativeWGCNArun in output directory
+    generate summary info for specified module

 -e <min edge weight>, --edgeWeight <min edge weight>
-    min edge weight for network summary; filters for connections supported by a correlation >= this threshold
+    min edge weight for network summary; filters for connections supported by a correlation >= edgeWeight
 ```

+#### Output Files

+Summary view output files include one or more of the following:

+> with the switch `--generateNetworkSummary` and option `network` or `all`:

+* `network-block-diagram.pdf`: block diagram and clustering of classified gene network, filtered for connections >= `edgeWeight`

+> with the switch `--generateNetworkSummary` and option `input` or `all`

+* `input-block-diagram.pdf`: block diagram of a network based on hierarchical clustering of the correlation-based adjacency matrix for all input genes, with classified genes highlighted, filtered for connections >= `edgeWeight`

+> with the switch `--sumarizeModule <module name>`:

+* `<module name>`-summary.pdf: pdf containing eigengene plot, eigengene connectivity histogram and expression heatmap for the module

 ## Troubleshooting